 If both your colon and rectum are removed the surgeon may perform an ileostomy where the ileum (the part of the intestine before the colon and rectum) will be made to discharge its contents out of the body through a hole in the abdomen.
 A bag will need to be worn outside the body to enable the drainage of waste.

 This is a variation of the operation above.
 The colon and rectum are still removed, but the surgeon uses the ileum to construct a pouch inside the abdominal wall.
 There is a small opening in the person’s side and periodically the person must insert a tube to empty the pouch.

 Alternatively, you may be able to have a different kind of operation that eliminates the need to use a bag altogether.
 A pouch is constructed from the end of the ileum and then attached directly to the anus, allowing you to expel your waste normally.
 However, this type of operation, which may be carried out in one or 2 stages, can result in frequent bowel movements in the long term.

 Although the decision to have surgery will have to be carefully considered by you and your doctors, it does mean your condition should no longer be a problem.

-Although doctors say there is no evidence ulcerative colitis is caused by food allergies, you may notice that some foods (particularly spicy or fatty foods or those which contain lots of fibre, such as fruits) make your symptoms worse.
+You may notice that some foods (particularly spicy or fatty foods or those which contain lots of fibre, such as fruits) make your symptoms worse when you are having a flare-up.
 If so, you should avoid these.
 However, you should not restrict your intake of dietary fibre as a matter of course.
-Sometimes, though, people find that it helps their symptoms during a flare-up if they restrict their fibre intake.

 Some people with ulcerative colitis lose weight and find it hard to maintain a healthy weight.
 Your doctor will advise you if you need to take nutritional supplements.
 Eating a healthy diet is very important if you have ulcerative colitis.